fitbenchmarking/fitbenchmarking/docs/source/users/problem_definition_files/cutest.rst

 variable names, however for FitBenchmarking, these must match a set of expected variable names.

-**Licence** This file format needs PyCUTEst and the pacakges ARCHDefs, CUTEst and SIFDECODE to be installed.
+**Licence** This file format needs PyCUTEst and the packages ARCHDefs, CUTEst and SIFDECODE to be installed.
 PyCUTEst is available under the
 `GPL-3 <https://github.com/jfowkes/pycutest/blob/master/LICENSE>`__ licence.